Wedding Welcome Bag Series: #1 Welcome Bags? Yes or No

 Here are a few questions to help you decide to make Welcome Bags or not:

-1. If you are having a destination wedding or lots of out of town guests then it is a nice gesture to provide a “Thank You for Coming” Welcome Bag.
+1. It is a nice gesture to provide a “Thank You for Coming” letter for your Welcome Bag.
 Your bags should always include a Welcome Letter that Thanks people for coming but also includes contact information, helpful tips for the area (places to eat, things to do, where to get cash exchanged, etc) and the Schedule of Events with a map.

 If you decide that a Welcome Bag is not needed, then at the very least consider providing your guests with a Welcome Letter (as stated above) that thanks people for coming but also includes contact information, helpful tips for the area (places to eat, things to do, where to get cash exchanged, etc) and the Schedule of Events with a map.
 This could be emailed to each guest a couple days before they arrive or it can be at their hotel upon arrival.
 We spell out what should be included in the Welcome Letter in our “What to include in a Welcome Letter for your Destination Wedding” post.